Nutrient Action Programme (NAP) 2019-2022

 At least 80 percent or more of the agricultural area of a farmer’s holding must be grassland.
 Farmers cannot apply more than 250 kg Nitrogen/hectare per year from grazing livestock manure to land.
 This includes application by the animal itself.

 Manure from pigs and poultry is not eligible for the higher derogation limit and therefore must not exceed the 170 kg Nitrogen/hectare/year limit.

 Application guidance and form

-The Northern Ireland Environment Agency (NIEA) is introducing a new online application process for farmers wishing to apply for a nitrates derogation in 2018 and is taking this opportunity to encourage more applications.
-This year the application process has been simplified and it has been designed to rule out errors which will reduce the number of applications refused.
+The Northern Ireland Environment Agency (NIEA) is introducing a new online application process for farmers wishing to apply for a nitrates derogation from 2018 and is taking this opportunity to encourage more applications.
+The application process has been simplified and it has been designed to rule out errors which will reduce the number of applications refused.

-Under the new process applications should be made online from 1 January 2018 using the online Nitrates Derogation application service.
+Under the new process applications should be made online from 1st January in any year using the online Nitrates Derogation application service.